dongitran/docs-mcp-server/README.md

 ## Telemetry

-The Docs MCP Server includes privacy-first telemetry to help improve the product.
+UrBox Document Server includes privacy-first telemetry to help improve the product.
 We collect anonymous usage data to understand how the tool is used and identify areas for improvement.

 ### What We Collect